Darialyphia/roguelite/docs/DESIGN_DOCUMENT.md

 - Fulfilling quest cards.

-- Destroying the enemy general awards 8 VP.
+- Destroying the enemy altar awards 6 VP.

-## Comeback Mechanic

-To help balance the game and offer comeback opportunities, players gain a bonus when their opponent reaches certain VP thresholds:

-When the opponent reaches 5 VP, the player draws an extra card.

-When the opponent reaches 10 VP, the player draws an additional extra card.

 ## Turn Limit and Endgame

-The game has a turn limit of 10 turns per player (20 turns total).
+The game has a turn limit of 15 turns per player (20 turns total).
 If neither player has reached 15 VP by the end of the game, bonus turns are introduced:

 Both players take additional turns until one player has more VP than the other at the end of a full round (both players have completed a turn).